Developer-Autodesk/viewer-javascript-tutorial/chapter-3.md

   };
 ```

-and add the event handler immediately before this line of code, then add a method where you will load the extensions:
+Add the event handler immediately before the call to viewer.load:

 ```js
         viewer.addEventListener(